2009 British Columbia electoral reform referendum: Campaigns

 Legislation to allow a second referendum on an alternative electoral system, the Electoral Reform Referendum 2009 Act, was introduced in the provincial legislature on March 8, 2008, by Attorney-General Wally Oppal.

 Public funding was available to groups who are supporters or detractors of both the single transferable vote (STV) and the first-past-the-post election systems.
 Through the chief electoral officer, registered groups were to be given funds to provide information and educational material about their positions.
-Each side had access to a total of $500,000 in public funding and an equivalent amount funded neutral public information campaign.
+Each side had access to a total of $500,000 in public funding and an equivalent amount funded a neutral public information campaign.

 On January 12, 2009, the Attorney General issued an information bulletin announcing the proponent and opponent groups.
 The officially recognized proponent group was Fair Voting BC, which operated under the campaign name "British Columbians for STV", while the recognized opponent group was the No STV Campaign Society led by Bill Tieleman, which campaigned under the name "No STV".

 The Citizens' Assembly Alumni group, representing the bulk of the original Citizens' Assembly members, continued to play an active role in promoting their recommendation working in close cooperation with Fair Voting BC.